aethersx2emu/aethersx2emu.github.io/content/_index.md

 ---
-title  : AetherSX2 Emulator Bios Download For Android - IOS
+title  : Download AetherSX2 Bios For Android - IOS
 description: AetherSX2 is a Playstation 2 (PS2) Emulator that supports arm architecture (64 bit), you can use the aethersx2 emulator for Android, IOS, Windows, MAC and Linux.
 lang: en
 categories: [emulator]